godaddy/javascript/README.md

 ## Installation

-Depend on one of the provided packages. e.g. for `eslint-config-godaddy`
+Install one of the provided packages depending on the kind of application you are developing:

 ``` sh
 # Default with ES6
 npm i eslint-config-godaddy --save-dev